-(c) where the disclaimed property is property in a dwelling-house, any person who at the time when the [bankruptcy application was made or (as the case may be) the] bankruptcy petition was presented was in occupation of or
+(c) where the disclaimed property is property in a dwelling-house, any person who at the time when the [bankruptcy application was made or (as the case may be) the] bankruptcy petition was presented

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.